 About Your Primary Care Physician (PCP)

 PCPs are doctors or medical professionals who focus on general practice, internal medicine and family practice.
-An obstetrician-gynecologist can serve as a woman's PCP.
+If you are a female member, you may have also selected a WPHCP.
 A pediatrician can serve as your child's PCP.

 - Find your medical group on the front of your BCBSIL member ID card or in Blue Access for MembersSM, our secure member website.